your-friendly-neighborhood-programmer/Minesweeper/README.md

 ## Getting Started

-Simply click <a href="https://your-friendly-neighborhood-programmer.github.io/Minesweeper/">this link</a> or locally open `index.html` in your web browser to play the game.
+Simply click <a href="https://your-friendly-neighborhood-programmer.github.io/Minesweeper/">this link</a> to play the game.